liyix/liyix.github.io/_pages/about.md

 - For the global path planning problem, designed a novel modeling approach: the Path-Query Factor Graph;
 - leveraged the properties of the problem to propose a hybrid pruning technique for the Max-Sum algorithm;
-- developed an end-to-end, real-time response framework based on the factor graph neural networks
+- developed an end-to-end, real-time response framework based on the factor graph neural networks.
 </div>
 </div>